yugabyte/yugabyte-db/docs/content/latest/deploy/manual-deployment/start-masters.md

 {{< note title="Note" >}}

-- For any cluster, the number of nodes on which the YB-Master services need to be started **must** equal the replication factor.
+- The number of nodes of a cluster on which the YB-Master server need to be started **must** equal the replication factor.
 - The number of comma-separated addresses present in `master_addresses` should also equal the replication factor.

 {{< /note >}}